-In addition to the materials provided by the candidate the dossier includes all teaching evaluations and all annual performance evaluations for the period under review.
-These materials are typically organized and added to the dossier by the Chair or Director.
-The review committees, Chair or Director, or Dean may, through a written request, ask the candidate to provide additional materials.
+The candidate's RPT file includes the dossier and all teaching evaluations and all annual performance evaluations for the period under review.
+These materials are typically organized and added to the RPT file by the Chair or Director.
+The review committees, Chair or Director, or Dean may also, through a written request, ask the candidate to provide additional materials.